ELIXIR-Belgium/rdm-guide/pages/data_documentation.md

 Data-level documentation provides information about individual records or data point, such as the meaning of each variable name, label, ID or type (numeric, string, regular expression, date, etc), units (i.e., cm, kg…), experimental factors, categories, controlled vocabulary or ontology terms accepted as values for each variable, missing values code and so on.
 Data-level documentation should be impossible to misinterpret or misunderstand by other researchers and by your future-self.

+## What is metadata?
+Metadata is highly structured documentation.
+Machine-readable or -actionable metadata make your (meta)data more findable, accessible, interoperable and reusable.
+For more information about metadata and machine-actionable (meta)data see [RDMkit](https://rdmkit.elixir-europe.org/index.html) pages [Documentation and metadata](https://rdmkit.elixir-europe.org/metadata_management.html) and [Machine actionability](https://rdmkit.elixir-europe.org/machine_actionability.html).

 ## Documentation during the project